Xubuntu 21.10 "Impish Indri" Released

 Rhythmbox

 Rhythmbox is a music-playing application.
 It features a media library, podcast feeds, and live internet radio stations.
 It integrates with the Xfce PulseAudio Plugin in Xubuntu, controlling playback and granting easy access to recent playlists.
 Xubuntu ships with the Alternative Toolbar plugin enabled, making the application layout fit in with the rest of the desktop.
-Additionally, the Music key on multimedia keyboards will now launch Rhythmbox instead of Parole.
+Additionally, the multimedia keyboard’s music key will launch Rhythmbox instead of Parole.

 Super Key Support

 The Super (or Windows) key will now reveal the application menu, similar to Windows and other desktop environments.
-This is possible thanks to the inclusion of xcape. xcape is used to configure modifier keys to act as other keys when pressed.
-For Xubuntu, the left Super key is now mapped to trigger the Ctrl+Escape key combination used for the Whisker Menu.
-For a peek into the technical reason for this workaround, please see the upstream Xfce bug.
+This is possible thanks to the inclusion of xcape, which configures modifier keys to act as other keys when pressed.
+For Xubuntu, the left Super key is now mapped to trigger the Ctrl+Escape key combination used for the Whisker Menu. please see the upstream Xfce bug for a peek into the technical reason for this workaround.

 PipeWire

 PipeWire is now included in Xubuntu and the other flavors.
 PipeWire is a project that improves audio and video handling in Linux.
-It is used alongside PulseAudio to significantly improve hardware support, particularly for Bluetooth audio devices.
+It is used alongside PulseAudio to improve hardware support, particularly for Bluetooth audio devices significantly.
 For regular usage, PipeWire quietly works in the background.
 Audio devices are still controlled through the Xfce PulseAudio Plugin and PulseAudio Volume Control (pavucontrol).

 Pidgin Removal